magandrez/pkg-info-srv/README.md

 $ docker run -it -p 8080:8080 spavi/pkg-info-srv:latest
 ```

+## Development

 [Rake](https://github.com/ruby/rake) has been taken into use for automating
-some tasks (documentation, code analysis).
+some tasks (documentation, code analysis, etc).
 For a list of automated tasks:

 ```
 $ bundle exec rake -vT